edgardomortiz/Captus/docs/content/assembly/clean/report.md

 ---
 **Proper cleaning is the first step to perform proper analysis** on high-throughput sequencing data.
-To evaluate the quality of the input reads and how it has been improved by the cleaning, `Captus` internally runs the well-known quality check program, [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc), or its faster emulator, [`Falco`](https://github.com/smithlabcode/falco) on the reads before and after cleaning.
+To evaluate the quality of the input reads and how it was improved by the cleaning, `Captus` internally runs the well-known quality check program, [`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc), or its faster alternative, [`Falco`](https://github.com/smithlabcode/falco) on the reads before and after cleaning.
 Although both programs generate nice visual reports, those reports are generated as separate files for each sample, for each read direction (for paired-end), and before and after cleaning.
-This makes it tedious to check every reports, and may lead to overlooking some serious problems, such as residual low-quality bases and adapter sequences, contamination of different samples, and inappropriate settings of cleaning parameters.
+This makes it tedious to check every report, and may lead to overlooking some serious problems, such as residual low-quality bases and adaptor sequences, contamination of different samples, and inappropriate settings of cleaning parameters.

 `Captus` summarizes the information in those disparate reports into a single HTML file, `captus-assembly_clean.report.html`.
 All you need to do is open this single file in your browser (Microsoft Edge, Google Chrome, Mozilla Firefox, Safari, etc., internet connection required) to get a quick overview on all your samples, both reads (for paired-end), and before and after cleaning!

-{{% notice info %}}
+{{% notice tip %}}
 Since all tables and plots in the report are created using [`Plotly`](https://plotly.com/python), you can use some interactive functions such as zoom in/out, pan, hover, and download plot as a SVG.
 For more information, please visit the following sites: